apify/crawlee/docs/guides/getting_started.md

 #### Integrating `enqueueLinks()` into our crawler

 That was fairly easy, wasn't it.
-That ticks the number 2 off our list and we're done!
+That ticks number 2 off our list and we're done!
 Let's take a look at the original crawler code, where we enqueued all the links manually.

 ```js